andreasma/plone-python-scripts/README.md

 # getExtreleaselatestnotcompatible.py

-This Python script searches the plone_catalog for releases that are not compatible with the latest version of LibreOffice (version 6.0) and write a list with their further compatibilities to a csv-file.
+This Python script searches the Plone portal_catalog for releases that are not compatible with the latest version of LibreOffice (version 6.0) and write a list with their further compatibilities to a csv-file.
 It creates two different csv-files, one for extension releases and the second for template releases.